Cory Zeidman Pleads Guilty to Sports Betting Fraud Scheme

 FAQ

-What is the 12-gauge shotgun?
+What is the shotgun app?